Packet 14

 Linear least-squares: orthogonal columns

-Solve the linear least-squares problem for the following inconsistent system, using the fact that the columns of are orthogonal:
+Solve the linear least-squares problem for the following inconsistent system, using the fact that the columns of A are orthogonal:

 Compute the error to two decimal places.